Wisconsin disability

 3. How Much Does SSDI Pay Wisconsin Disability Claimants Each Month?

-The SSDI program’s maximum monthly Wisconsin disability payment in 2022 is $3,345.
-To qualify for that amount, you’ll need to earn more than $142,000 annually for more than a decade before becoming disabled.
-Nationwide, disabled workers currently receive $1,358 in monthly SSDI benefits, on average.
+The SSDI program’s maximum monthly Wisconsin disability payment in 2023 is $3,627.
+To get that amount, you’ll need to earn more than $150,000 annually for 10+ years before you apply for benefits.
+Nationwide, disabled workers currently receive $1,483 in monthly SSDI benefits, on average.
 The only way to increase your payments is via an annual cost-of-living-adjustment (COLA).

 4. Are SSDI Benefits for Wisconsin Disability Claimants Permanent?

 The SSDI program does not pay permanent Wisconsin disability benefits.
-Instead, you’ll need to prove you’re still too disabled to work once every 3, 5 or 7 years.
-Every so often, you’ll get a Wisconsin disability update letter asking you to check in with the SSA.
-If at any time you get well enough to start working again, the SSA stops your Wisconsin disability checks.
-This continues until you reach your full retirement age (FRA).
-(Currently, that age is 65 years old — in the future, it varies according to your birth year.)
+Instead, you’ll need to prove you still cannot work once every 3, 5, or 7 years.
+Every so often, you’ll get a letter in the mail asking you to check in with the SSA.
+If at any time you get well enough to work again, the SSA stops your Wisconsin disability checks.
+This continues until you turn 67.
 Once that happens, the SSA automatically converts your Wisconsin disability into regular Social Security payments.
 Your monthly benefit amount won’t change.
-You also don’t need to file any additional paperwork to keep your checks.
+You also don’t need to file any paperwork for those payments.

 Bonus Tip: Always fill out and return your disability update forms on time!
-If you fail to check in regularly, the SSA automatically stops your Wisconsin disability payments.
+If you fail to check in regularly, the SSA automatically ends your Wisconsin disability payments.

 Supplemental Security Income (SSI): How to Apply, Qualify & Payment Amounts

-1. SSI Claimants Younger Than Age 65 Must Be Blind or Disabled to Qualify
+1. SSI Claimants Younger Than 65 Must Be Blind or Disabled to Qualify

 Only blind or disabled SSI applicants can qualify for Wisconsin disability before they turn 65 years old.
-Both SSI and SSDI programs use the same medical eligibility requirements.
+Both SSI and SSDI programs use the same medical exams.
 So, you’ll need to see a DDS doctor to confirm you meet the SSA’s definition of “disabled.”
-If you’re 65 or older when you apply, the SSI program waives that DDS exam.
+If you’re at least 65, the SSI program waives your free exam.
 Instead, your age alone meets the SSI program’s medical criteria for Wisconsin disability benefits.

-2. SSI Financial Screening Looks for Very Low Income and Almost No Assets
+2. SSI Financial Testing Looks for Very Low Income and Almost No Assets

 • Your house (if you own it) and the land it’s on